What is the Endowed Progress effect?

 The Holy Grail of usability and conversion optimisation, checkout flows are basically a collection of required steps.

 You can increase or decrease their number and stretch or compress the information within each step, but overall, the information remains pretty much constant.
 So, use this to your advantage and add a sense of progression to the flow.

 It can be an extra first step, completed by default, that tells the users they picked the products so as to be perceived as an effort has already been made.

 Combine this with the above pre-filled form fields, use the progression bar for goal visualisation and your conversion rate will undoubtedly improve.

 The objective of onboarding is to provide users with essential knowledge and experiences about your product, in order to increase the likelihood of them adopting it.

-In a user retention study, 25% of apps are used only once by users, an increase of 5% globally compared to 2014, which illustrates the challenge faced but also the opportunity UX and product designers have to influence the adoption by developing better onboarding processes.
+In a user retention study, 25% of apps are used only once by users, which illustrates the challenge faced but also the opportunity UX and product designers have to influence the adoption by developing better onboarding processes.

 Sure, there are other reasons involved but let’s stick to what we can improve as designers.
 So, apply the endowed progress effect to onboarding mechanisms and make use of its impact in motivating users to embrace your product.